 Check out the new Sesame Place San Diego!
 Artist rendering courtesy of Sesame Place San Diego

 Make It a Staycation Vacation

-One of the biggest advantages of living in Los Angeles being able to visit unique, world-famous neighborhoods without traveling far.
+One of the biggest advantages of living in Los Angeles is being able to visit unique, world-famous neighborhoods without traveling far.
 If you’re looking for a local substitute for that Hawaii trip, Santa Monica’s Fairmont Miramar Hotel & Bungalows provide a relaxing beachside atmosphere, with private bungalows on the beach.
 For a rockier beach staycay, check out Terranea Beach Resort, where you can take advantage of the resort's offerings as well as local hikes, tide pool, and beach excursions.

 To check out the life of a cowpoke (while sleeping in total comfort in your private cottage), check out Alisal Guest Ranch & Resort in the heart of Santa Ynez’s famous wine country where you can take part in activities like arts and crafts, fishing, boating, a cowboy pancake breakfast ride, horseback riding, and more.
 Don't forget to say hello to the talking parrot in the horse barn!

 Get your own cabana at Universal Hilton for a posh pool day.
 Photo by Matt Matasci

 Amazing Local Day Trips from Los Angeles